Catallactic/catallactic-site/docs/whitepaper.md

 </div>
 <br/>

+The volume of each benefit should be estimated in relation to the project capitalization but we think they are interesting enough to invite providers to accept the challenge in an incremental manne.
 You can learn about benefits for consumers and the society as a whole on chapter 16.

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>